The Future Of Connected Devices

 Connected devices have become a popular topic in recent years and it seems that 2020 is no exception.
 We chatted to our Chief Technical Officer, Adam Fleming, about the connected devices market and where it’s heading.

-What does ‘Connected Devices’ mean in 2020 and beyond?
+What does ‘Connected Devices’ mean for now and the future?

 The term ‘connected devices’ is going through a reformation of sorts at the moment.
 Historically, connected devices fall into two camps: consumer or industrial.
 On the consumer side, you’ve got things like wearables, and your mobile phone is the very definition of a connected device, but increasingly you’re seeing things like TVs, fridges and cars all connected to either an information service elsewhere or the internet at large.

 The other side of the market is industrial.
 It could be something as simple as a valve in a dairy farm, where it’s effectively going to be operating unmaintained and unattended for 365 days a year – that’s becoming a connected device, because the guys installing it and maintaining it want to know whether the valve is doing its job properly or if it’s likely to fail.

 We’re now also seeing the internet of things (IoT) coming into the home, with things like the Google Home Hub or Alexa.
 With all these smart hubs, it means lots of smaller devices connected to a central hub that then connects to the internet – allowing something else, like a smartphone, to control everything at once.

 Will wearable technology and connected devices overtake more traditional phones and laptops?

 The challenge with wearables, particularly small devices, is that you have two main problems to solve, one is power and the other is heat.
 Generally, if you’re going to have a highly capable device, it will generate a lot of heat and need a lot of power.
 As processors get better and faster, they don’t necessarily get more efficient.